deckard-designs/babillm/README.md

 # Using fruitstand

-There are 2 steps to running tests using fruitstand.
-The first step is creating a baseline, this runs queries against a specific LLM and model.
-If you are currently using and LLM with a specific model, this should be your baseline.
-Creating a baseline will let you know that if you switch models, you can expect a similar response.
-Doing this immediately will also allow you to test for model degridation.
+There are two steps to running tests using Fruitstand.
+The first step is creating a baseline, which runs queries against a specific LLM and model.
+If you are currently using an LLM with a specific model, this should be your baseline.
+Creating a baseline allows you to ensure that if you switch models, you can expect similar responses.
+Doing this promptly will also help you test for model degradation.

 Once you have your baseline, you can test other LLMs and models against it.
-These tests will allow you to know that you can switch models without any developed functionality from being negatively impacted.
+These tests will ensure that you can switch models without negatively impacting any developed functionality.

-## Running command line
+## Running through command line

 ### Baseline